Sam9875/Egocentric-VIsion-/README.md

 "How many frying pans can I see on the shelf?"

 The project follows the Ego4D NLQ benchmark and implements VSLBase and VSLNet, trained on pre-extracted features using Omnivore and EgoVLP.

-Extension Implementation
-- One file contains the **full implementation of Extension 2**:
+As an extension, the project integrates NLQ into a video question answering (VideoQA) pipeline by using localized segments as input to a vision-language model to generate textual answers.
+A subset of qualitative and quantitative results is also presented to evaluate this approach.

 # Installation